isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

 in helpful ways that are reflective of our values and principles</p>
 <p>• recognise that there are different forms of love (e.g. familial, platonic,
 romantic love)</p>
-<p>• recognise the importance and understand what builds healthy and supportive
+<p>• recognise the importance of, and understand what builds healthy and
-relationships, both online and offline</p>
+supportive relationships, both online and offline</p>
 <p>• understand what dating is, and recognise that the readiness and interest
 in dating vary among individuals</p>
 <p></p>